ArsenArsen/Vanstein/README.md

 **NotImplementedError: \<opcode\>**

 This means your code is using a CPython feature that isn't currently supported inside Vanstein.
-Either upgade, or wait for the feature to be implemented.
+Either upgrade, or wait for the feature to be implemented.
 Vanstein aims to be a 1<->1 replication of CPython.

 **AttributeError: 'module' object has no attribute 'Instruction'**